Birmingham Brummies: 1970s

+1980s

+In 1981, Birmingham signed a Dane called Hans Nielsen from Wolves.
+He helped the team improve to 6th place and a cup final before repeating the 6th place finish again in 1982.
+Despite Nielsen topping the 1983 league averages, he lacked support with the exception of Alan Grahame and Birmingham's last season at the old perry Barr Stadium ended with a 9th place finish.
+The stadium closed for good by the Spring of 1984 and the Brummies were left without a home.

-The Brummies reopened in 1971 at Perry Barr before closing at the end of 1983.
-The Brummies then opened at the Wheels Project at Bordesley Green in 1985 racing for two seasons in the National League before closing in 1986.
+A home was found at the Wheels Project in Bordesley Green in 1985 and the team raced for two seasons in the National League before closing after at the end of the 1986 season.
+The last home fixture was on 26 September 1986.

 Although Birmingham did win trophies during their initial spell in Speedway these achievements were often dwarfed by the success of fellow West Midlands Speedway teams, the Wolverhampton Wolves, Coventry Bees and Cradley Heathens.

-2006-Present
+2000s

-After 20 years away from the sport Birmingham were reformed in 2006 and then accepted into the Premier League in 2007.
-The first meeting of the new era, the Alan Hunt Memorial, took place on 21 March 2007.
+After twenty years away from the sport Birmingham were reformed in 2006 and then accepted into the Premier League in 2007.
+The first meeting of the new era, the Alan Hunt Memorial, took place on 21 March 2007 at Perry Barr Stadium.
 In a successful first season the team finished in second place in the league table, and runner-up in both the Premier Trophy and the Young Shield, despite having only two members of their own team actually fit to ride.
 During the majority of their time in the Premier League they were captained by Australian Jason Lyons who went on to become extremely popular at the club and is now a member of the club's Hall of Fame.
 The club when re founded was sponsored by Richard Meredith of Mercom Water Products.